ArKhImede/Data-Science-Portfolio/Intermediate Data Science Projects/Ames Housing/README.md

 • XGBoost

-Both substantially outperformed the baseline and SVR models.
+Both substantially outperformed the baseline and Logistic Regression models.

-The results suggest that housing prices are driven by highly nonlinear relationships that are best captured by tree-based ensemble methods.
+The results suggest that fraudulent transactions in PaySim exhibit highly distinguishable nonlinear patterns that are effectively captured by tree-based ensemble methods.

+## 📊 Feature Importance

+Feature importance analysis was performed using the Random Forest model.

+The most influential predictors included:

+• Sender Balance Error

+• Net Change Origin Account

+• New Balance Origin

+• Old Balance Origin

+• Amount To Balance Ratio

+Several engineered features ranked among the most important predictors, demonstrating that feature engineering contributed significantly to model performance.

+Temporal variables such as hour and day of week had comparatively little influence on fraud prediction.

 ## 🚀 How to Run the Project